uptrace/bun-docs/docs/postgres/performance-tuning.md

 `shared_buffers` controls how much memory PostgreSQL reserves for writing data to a disk.
-PostgreSQL picks a free page of RAM in shared buffers, writes the data into it, marks the page as dirty, and lets another process to asynchronously write dirty pages to the disk in background.
+PostgreSQL picks a free page of RAM in shared buffers, writes the data into it, marks the page as dirty, and lets another process asynchronously write dirty pages to the disk in background.
 PostgreSQL also uses shared buffers as a cache if the data we are reading can be found there.
 For proper explanation, see [this](https://www.2ndquadrant.com/wp-content/uploads/2019/05/Inside-the-PostgreSQL-Shared-Buffer-Cache.pdf).